This Thai shrimp pizza is a delicious twist on shrimp satay with peanut sauce! Make this simple Thai pizza recipe in only 20 minutes!

 On a lahmacun Turkish pizza, the focus is portability, so it features a thin, foldable flatbread crust.
 For this Thai pizza recipe, the crust isn’t as important as the creamy peanut butter sauce and the plump, juicy shrimp on top!

-Sweet and Spicy Shrimp Pizza
+Thai Shrimp Pizza

 Today, we’re following the historic Silk Road trade route to Thailand for some pizza with sweet peanut sauce and spicy shrimp!